 </Project>

-If you rebuild the project, the generated css file should contain the specified scope:
+After rebuilding the project, the generated CSS file will contain the specified scope:

 CSS